asierabreu/spark-course/Notebooks/README.md

 ## Starting up a Notebook

-A convenience script is provided : <i>start_notebook.sh<i> that will launch a PySpark shell and use the Jupyter Notebook as the driver program.
+A convenience script is provided : <i>start_notebook.sh</i> that will launch a PySpark shell and use the Jupyter Notebook as the driver program.
 On a terminal within the virtual machine (not your local computer) type:

 * start_notebook.sh